 Students are responsible for meeting the St. Louis Community College requirements for graduation as outlined in the college catalog.
 Students who expect to graduate in December should file an application for graduation no later than October 1; students who expect to graduate in May should file an application for graduation no later than March 1.
-The Practical Nursing Certificate Program hosts a pinning ceremony for graduating certificate cohorts hosted by the college.
+The Nursing Program hosts a pinning ceremony for graduating cohorts in addition to the degree conferral ceremony hosted by the college.

-Post-Graduation Licensure (Licensed Practical Nurse)
+Post-Graduation Licensure (Registered Nurse)

-A graduate of the STLCC Nursing PN Program is eligible to apply to the Missouri State Board of Nursing to sit for the National Council Licensure Examination for Practical Nurses.
-The Board determines eligibility requirements for candidates who apply to take the NCLEX-PN.
+A graduate of the STLCC Nursing ADN Program is eligible to apply to the Missouri State Board of Nursing to sit for the National Council Licensure Examination for Registered Nurses.
+The Board determines eligibility requirements for candidates who apply to take the NCLEX-RN.

-Successful completion of the examination is necessary to become a licensed practical nurse (LPN).
-During a student's second semester in the Practical Nursing Certificate Program at STLCC, information will be provided to assist with the NCLEX-PN application and accompanying items required of the student.
+Successful completion of the examination is necessary to become a licensed registered nurse (RN).
+During a student's third semester in the Nursing Program at STLCC, information will be provided to assist with the NCLEX-RN application and accompanying items required of the student.
 The memo is updated each semester with each graduating cohort as deadlines are subject to graduation date.

-Successful completion of the Nursing PN Program at STLCC does not guarantee eligibility to sit for the NCLEX-PN.
+Successful completion of the Nursing ADN Program at STLCC does not guarantee eligibility to sit for the NCLEX-RN.
 One of the functions of the Missouri State Board of Nursing is to protect the public meaning and as such the Board may refuse licensure to any applicant who may jeopardize the well-being of Missouri citizens.
 The Missouri State Board of Nursing may also refuse to grant the student permission to sit for the licensing exam or refuse to issue any certificate for registration of authority, permit, or license for the cause(s) outlined in the Missouri State Nurse Practice Act, Chapter 335.066 RSMO, as amended.
 The full rationale may be found on the Missouri State Board of Nursing website, under Rules and Statutes.
-Nursing PN Program student graduates at STLCC who are not currently U.S. citizens may not be eligible for PN licensure through the Missouri Board of Nursing, additional information regarding the Citizen Lawful Presence initiatives may be found on the Missouri State Board of Nursing's website.
+Nursing ADN Program student graduates at STLCC who are not currently U.S. citizens may not be eligible for RN licensure through the Missouri Board of Nursing, additional information regarding the Citizen Lawful Presence initiatives may be found on the Missouri State Board of Nursing's website.